jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 }
 ```

 Now our code is more stateful but still far away from clean.
-It also does not support progress of loading.
+It also does not support a progress of loading.
-Also this `lateinit` is potential place for crashes.
+Also, this `lateinit` is a potential place for crashes.

 ```kotlin
 object LoadingException : Exception()